 Using Limited or Ltd at the end of a company name

 During the life of your company, you can use whatever format you like.
-You can also interchange between them, displaying different formats on your website, letterheads, and business cards as you so please.
+You can also interchange between them, displaying different formats on your website, letterheads, and business cards as you please.

 LIMITED, LTD, Limited or Ltd are one and the same.
 You are free to use any version.
-It should be noted, however, that Companies House always registers and records names in capitals and never produces certificates of incorporation in lower case.
+It should be noted, however, that Companies House always registers and records names in capitals and never produces certificates of incorporation in lowercase.

 Rules for Welsh companies